 On a greased surface, take one ball and flatten or stretch it thin using your hands or a rolling pin.

-It should be paper-thin — almost see-through but not torn.
-Fold as shown. - Heat a tawa or flat pan over medium flame.
+- Heat a tawa or flat pan over medium flame.

 Drizzle some oil or ghee.
 Place one folded parotta on the tawa.